bamjun/fown/README.md

 Tiny Python CLI to automate GitHub labels and projects using the GitHub CLI.

+## list of contents
+- Quick start
+- make archive repo
+- sync labels from archive
+- use script from archive

 ## Features

 - Create, update, and sync GitHub labels easily